ralphbecket/Z80/Musings/BasicLanguages.md

   jp z, nn      ; Total: 18 Ts.
 ```

-Note: a potentially useful micro-optimization would be to not emit the first `push HL` when generating code for an expression, assuming we .
+Note: a potentially useful micro-optimization would be to not emit the first `push HL` when generating code for an expression, assuming we immediately consume the result of any expression.
 However, doing this would add a certain amount of complexity to the code generator.

 ### while-continue-break-end